DeathcoinOfficial/Deathcoin/index.md

 3. If you are a victim of Troncase, you can send it to us on Twitter and we will send Deathcoin to you.

+### Covid-19 contribution
+For every death due to Covid-19, 1 DIE will be sent to our deceased founder wallet address.
+There is no way to retrieve the Deathcoin unless our founder revives.
+We want to show our sincere support to the Covid-19 victims and Deathcoin is a symbol of hope in the afterlife.

 ### Community
 The community has built a booming digital economy, bold new ways for creators to hedge against scams online, and so much more.
 It's open to everyone, wherever you are in the world – all you need is the internet.

 We will have our subreddit soon.

 ![til](https://media.tenor.com/images/9eeb440b74b6faa7bf8563f12ba9a5c9/tenor.gif)

 ### Our team
 We come from different fields.
 We are a team of engineer, statistics professor, risk management analyst, banker, doctor, lawyer, physicist.
 We all have one thing in common.
 We were victims of a ponzi scheme and we swore to protect everyone from a ponzi scheme.